page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Screenshot of a CME futures contract (6E) in TradingView, one of Topstep’s trading platforms.

 The current profit target is 6% of the buying power you selected.
 That means for a $50,000 account you need to make $3,000, which is definitely doable.
 Of course, you’re also confined by trading parameters designed to limit risk.
-You are only allowed to have five open contracts at a time, your daily loss limit is set at $1,000, and your trailing max drawdown is set at $2,000.
-All these limitations are, of course, higher should you choose an account with more buying power.
+You are only allowed to have five open contracts at a time, and your trailing max drawdown is set at $2,000.
+These limits are, of course, higher with higher account sizes.

-Funded traders still have to keep within the trading guidelines set for Step 2 of the Trading Combine to maintain their funded account.
+Funded traders still have to keep within the trading guidelines set for the Trading Combine to maintain their funded account, but as you accumulate profits you can trade more and more contracts.

 How much does Topstep cost?